yapplabs/glazier/README.md

     #these are needed in the windows running both the proxy and the server

-### Setup the Database and start the server
+### Setup the database and prepare the server

     cd glazier-server
     bundle install
     rake db:create
     rake db:migrate
-    bundle exec rails server -p 3040

 ### Install the Glazier proxy dependencies and start the proxy

     #open a separate window and navigate to the top glazier directory
     #make sure client id and client secret are set in this window
     npm install
+    grunt              //interrupt this task when it reaches the Waiting state grunt ingest
-    grunt ingest
+    grunt ingestCards
     grunt

+### Start the server

+    grunt server   //from the top glazier directory

 ### Navigate to the app in your browser

     http://localhost:8000/api/

+## Adding Node Packages

+Glazier uses [npm shrinkwrapping](https://npmjs.org/doc/shrinkwrap.html) to prevent dependency version problems.
+If you add or change dependencies in the package.json files (either container or cards), make sure to run `npm shrinkwrap` in the appropriate place.

-# Running specs
+## Running specs

 Start the grunt server with `grunt`, then visit: